chris-greening/chris-greening-blog/posts/Performing multiple joins in R using dplyr and purrr/README.md

 ## Understanding the reduce operation
 <a src="#understanding-the-reduce-operation"></a>

-The reduce operation is a technique that combines all the elements of a vector (i.e. an array containing our individual livestock datasets) into a single value (i.e. the final joined table) by iteratively applying a function that takes two arguments and chaining the output of one iteration into the input of the next
+The reduce operation is a technique that combines all the elements of a vector (i.e. an array containing our individual livestock datasets) into a single value (i.e. the final joined table).

+The reduce operation accomplishes this by iteratively applying a function that takes two arguments and chaining the output of one iteration into the input of the next

 Sound familiar?
 This is almost exactly what we just performed manually when building `livestock.data`!
 So let's see how we can apply reduce to elegantly join all of our datasets